 If there’s one thing that I have to give United Airlines credit for it, it’s consistency.
 When it comes to in-flight entertainment, it’s nice to know that you can pretty much expect the exact same quality of in-flight entertainment from one aircraft type to the next.

 My only real gripe about this particular flight from Chicago to San Francisco was that they didn’t provide noise canceling headphones.
-Which is strange, because I got them from my last two domestic Polaris Business Class flights.
-I really hope they haven’t decided to cut back on these kinds of perks.
+Which is strange, because they even handed them out during my United 777-200 domestic first class experience (which is a much lesser experience overall).

 Is the Wi-Fi free in United business class?